alf-tool/alf-core/README.md

   particularly ordered**.
 Moreover, all tuples of a relation must have the same _heading_, that is, the same set of attribute (name, type) pairs.
 Also, **a relation is a _value_, is therefore immutable** and **does not admit null/nil**.

-  Alf being mainly an implementation of relational algebra (see section below) it loosely considers any Iterator of tuples as a potentially valid relation implementation (see later).
+Alf is mainly an implementation of relational algebra (see section below).
+The implemented operators consider any Iterator of tuples as potentially valid operand.
+In addition Alf provides a Relation ruby class, that acts as an in-memory data structure that provides an Object-Oriented API to call operators (see "Interfacing Alf in Ruby" below).

 ### Relational Algebra